How is Drive Shack Inc.'s (NYSE: DS) stock expected to perform amid current market woes? - The Dwinnex

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on May 16 when KHOURI HANA bought 14,500 shares for $1.73 per share.
 The transaction valued at 25,033 led to the insider holds 26,745 shares of the business.

 EDENS WESLEY R bought 302,275 shares of DS for $504,799 on May 16.
 The Director now owns 5,847,728 shares after completing the transaction at $1.67 per share.
 On May 16, another insider, EDENS WESLEY R, who serves as the Director of the company, bought 302,274 shares for $1.67 each.
 As a result, the insider paid 504,798 and bolstered with 5,502,368 shares of the company.